-The Northern Ballet take on The Great Gatsby is a stylish adaptation of a classic novel.
+Northern Ballet’s take on The Great Gatsby is a stylish adaptation of F. Scott Fitzgerald’s classic novel.

 Peripheral narrator Nick Carraway moves east to New York’s Long Island in the spring of 1922.
 Here, he rents a house in a wealthy but unfashionable area populated by the ‘new rich’ (those who have recently acquired their money, lack established social connections and are prone to garish displays of wealth).
 Soon, he is drawn to mysterious neighbour Jay Gatsby – a millionaire with a secret past and a penchant for lavish parties and beautiful women.